EricChiquitoG/NegotiationEngine/README.md

 ## Limitations:

 The system is very sensitive regarding the data inputs and outputs specifically in dates and location.

-Location is a tuple that consist in both longitude and latitude, if the user is created by any other means that by hand the location data can lead to distance computing errors.
+Location is a tuple that consist in both longitude and latitude, if the user is created by any other means that by hand the location data can lead to distance computing errors

 Dates shall be inputed in the specified format, the format used is the HTML datetime format which may be similar to the frontend to this project you may desire to use, bear that in mind.